LBoyle/pollate/README.md

 ## v1

-v1 uses erb for templating, it was mainly just to test relationships and be sure I have the correct commands.
+I made a v1 with erb for templating, it was mainly just to test relationships and be sure I have the correct commands.
 In the end I moved on to React because I'm far more comfortable with MVC frontends, it helped me get past some blockers.

 ## v2

 v2 is the same thing with the --api flag.
 I used React because it is fresh in my mind, I was able to mock up a frontend very quickly.

 In retrospect, I think this complicated the project, I could have met the brief with erb.

 # Instructions